thatlr/Delphi-Tasks/README.md

  Small and simple: Thread Pools with Tasks

 I needed some better constructs than what was available in Delphi 2009, to be more productive with one of my major programs (this runs as a critical service 7x24, with hundreds of threads, but also short-living parallel activities to manage timeouts and some monitoring).
-I felt that I needed some better program constructs than Delphi's TThread class, a better way of handling threads as also a built-in and safe way to wait for completion of started tasks.
+I felt that I needed better program constructs than Delphi's TThread class, a better way of handling threads, by a built-in and safe way to start tasks, wait for completion of tasks, as also to cancel a task.
 As for keeping the implementation as small and fast as possible, this is relying on pre-existing Windows constructs all the way (Slim RW Locks, Condition Variables, Events).

-### Kind of objects:
+## Available objects:

 * ITask: Reference to an action passed to a thread pool for asynchronous execution.